What is SOTP Valuation (Sum of Parts)?

 - Benchmarking P/BV multiple to the average of the Global Peers may be the correct approach

-FMCG (non cigarettes) segment contributes 9% of Sales, however, this segment is unprofitable and results in EBIT Margin of -2%.
+FMCG (non-cigarettes) segment contributes 9% of Sales; however, this segment is unprofitable and results in an EBIT margin of -2%.

 Step 1 – Identify the Key Characteristics